||Extended Footer||Search Results||Team Finder|

 Two other players from the north metro, Spring Lake Park’s Daulton Olinger and Mounds View’s Mick Nelson (a Western Illinois recruit) will also be on the field.
 Olinger, playing defensive tackle, was named North Suburban Conference Defensive Player of the Year.
 He posted 70 tackles and eight sacks.

-Tag(s): All Articles Featured Star Tribune All-Metro Passing Defense North South Lake North Suburban Spring Lake Park Totino-Grace Northwest Suburban Blaine Centennial Champlin Park Maple Grove Osseo Mounds View Park Class 5A Class 5A
+Tag(s): All Articles Featured Star Tribune All-Metro Passing Defense North South Lake North Suburban Spring Lake Park Totino-Grace Northwest Suburban Blaine Centennial Champlin Park Maple Grove Osseo Mounds View Park of Cottage Grove Class 5A Class 5A